QSG-Group/WISH/README.md

 The range of desired values is individual depending on the properties of each dataset.

 # Contact
-Victor A. O Carmelo, vaoc@sund.ku.dk
+Victor A. O Carmelo, vaocar@bioinformatics.dtu.dk Quantitative Systems Genetics Group
-Faculty of Health and Medical Sciences
-Department of Veterinary and Animal Sciences
+Department of Bio and Health Informatics
-Animal Breeding, Quantitative Genetics & Systems Biology Group
+Technical University of Denmark

 # References